NativeScript/docs-v7/core-concepts/navigation-angular.md

 > Note: You will rarely need to create Page instances manually.
 The framework creates pages automatically when bootstrapping or navigating the app.
 You can get a reference to the current page by injecting it into your component using the DI.

-The main difference when creating an app with NativeScript is the you have a choice between two router outlets:
+In NativeScript you have a choice between two router outlets:
 * `router-outlet` - replaces the content of the outlet with different component.
+It is the default outlet that comes from angular2.
-* `page-router-outlet` - used pages to navigate.
+* `page-router-outlet` - uses pages to navigate.
+The new components are shown in a new page.

 To show the difference between the to we are going to use the following components in the next examples: